john9384/PyBlog/README.md

 # PyBlog
-A Blogging app built with Python Flask
+A Blogging web app built with Python Flask